-- 13. Existing and proposed layout of streets, open space and other basic elements of the plan; - 14.
-Existing and proposed utilities and easements and their purpose; - 15.
-Location of natural streams, regulated drains, 100-year flood plains, floodway, water courses, marshes, wooded areas, isolated preserve-able trees, wetlands, historic features, existing structures, dry wells, utility lines, fire hydrants and any other significant feature(s) that may influence the design of the development; 16.
-Conserved description, logation, and types of structures are identified. - 16.
-General description, location, and types of structures on site; - 17.
-Location of sidewalks, curb cuts, and parking lots on subject site and all sites within 200 ft. of the property line; - 18.
-Details of existing or proposed lighting, signage and other pertinent development features; - 19.
-Elevation drawings showing proposed design; - 20.
-Screening to be utilized in concealing any exposed mechanical or electrical equipment and all trash receptacle areas; - 21.
-Location of all exterior lighting fixtures; - 22.
-A Photometric Plan depicting proposed illuminance levels at all property lines; - 23.
-A Landscape Plan showing all existing and proposed planting and screening materials, including the number, size, and type of plantings proposed and the method of irrigation; and - 24.
-Any other information requested in writing by the Planning Division, the Planning Board, or the Building Official deemed important to the development.
+- 13. Existing and proposed layout of streets, open sp pace and other basic elements of the plan; 14.
+Existing and proposed utilities and easements a nd their purpose; wooded areas, isolated preserve-able trees, wet 00-year flood plains, floodway, water courses, marshes, ands, historic features, existing structures, dry wells, utility 16.
+General description, location, and types of struc ture(s) that may influence the design of the development; tures on site; 17.
+Location of sidewalks, curb cuts, and parking lo line; ets on subject site and all sites within 200 ft. of the property 18.
+Details of existing or proposed lighting, signage and other pertinent development features; 19.
+Elevation drawings showing proposed design; 20.
+Screening to be utilized in concealing any exporeceptacle areas; sed mechanical or electrical equipment and all trash 21.
+Location of all exterior lighting fixtures; 22.
+A Photometric Plan depicting proposed illumina ance levels at all property lines; 23.
+A Landscape Plan showing all existing and propulation number, size, and type of plantings proposed an oosed planting and screening materials, including the d the method of irrigation; and Ш 24.
+Any other information requested in writing by t Official deemed important to the development. ne Planning Division, the Planning Board, or the Building Elevation on Drawings Complete smaller to the elevation drawings detailing the proposed changes than $1" = 100$ ° (unless the drawing will not fit on one for which approval is requested shall be drawn at a scale no 24" X 36" sheet) and shall include: 25.
+Color elevation drawings showing the proposed design for each façade of the building; 26.
+List of all materials to be used for the building, narked on the elevation drawings; 27.
+Elevation drawings of all screenwalls to be utilized equipment, trash receptacle areas and parking an zed in concealing any exposed mechanical or electrical eas; 28.
+Details of existing or proposed lighting, signage and other pertinent development features; 29.
+A list of any requested design changes; 30.
+Itemized list and specification sheets of all mate including exact size specifications, color, style, rials, light fixtures and mechanical equipment to be used, and the name of the manufacturer; 31.
+Location of all exterior lighting fixtures, exact s manufacturer of all fixtures, and a photometric a to all property lines; and ze specifications, color, style and the name of the nalysis of all exterior lighting fixtures showing light levels 32.
+Any other information requested in writing by the Official deemed important to the development e Planning Division, the Planning Board, or the Building